-I wake up throughout the night or constantly turn from side to side I have been told that my legs or arms jerk while I am sleeping I make abrupt snorting noises during sleep I feel tired or fall asleep during the day It is important for you to inform and discuss any of the above symptoms that you have experienced with your surgeon.
-DVT/PE Risks and Advisory: There is a risk of blood clots, deep vein thrombosis (DVT), and pulmonary embolus (PE) with every surgical procedure.
+I have been told that my legs or arms jerk while I'm sleeping

+I make abrupt snorting noises during sleep

+I feel tired or fall asleep during the day

+It is important for you to discuss any of the above symptoms that you have experienced with your surgeon.

+DVT/PE Risks and Advisory:

+There is a risk of blood clots, DVT, and PE with every surgical procedure.
 It varies with the risk factors listed below.
 The higher the number of risk factors, the greater the risk and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your legs.
 There may also be leg stockings, squeezing active leg devices, and possibly medications to help lower your risk.

 Many conditions may increase or affect the risks of clotting.
+Inform your doctor about any past or present history of any of the following:

+Past History of Blood Clots

+Family History of Blood Clots

+Use of Birth Control Pills Use of Hormone Stimulating Drugs

+Swollen Leas

+Use of Large Dose Vitamins

+Varicose Veins

-Inform your doctor about any past or present history of any of the following: History of Blood Clots Family History of Blood Clots Birth Control Pills Hormone Stimulating Drugs Swollen Legs History of Cancer Large Dose Vitamins Varicose Veins Past Illnesses of the Heart, Liver, Lung, or Gastrointestinal Tract History of Multiple Spontaneous Abortions or Miscarriages I understand the risks relating to DVT/PE and how important it is to comply with therapy as discussed with my surgeon.
-The methods of preventative therapy include: Early ambulation when allowed Compression devices (SCD/ICD) Anticoagulation protocols when allowed For high-risk patients, the risks of VTE are still high, even in the setting of appropriate chemoprophylaxis.
-If your surgery is elective and you are a high-risk patient, it is best to consider not proceeding with the elective surgery.
-COMMUNICATION ACKNOWLEDGEMENT - CONSENT There are many ways to communicate with you.
+History of Cancer Use of Large Dose Vitamins Varicose Veins Past Illnesses of the Heart, Liver, Lung, or Gastrointestinal Tract History of Multiple Spontaneous Abortions or Miscarriages

+I understand the risks relating to DVT/PE and how important it is to comply with therapy as discussed with my surgeon.
+The methods of preventative therapy include:

+Early ambulation when allowed

+Compression devices (SCD/ICD)

+Anticoagulation protocols when allowed

+For high-risk patients, the risks of VTE are still high, even in the setting of appropriate chemoprophylaxis.
+If your surgery is elective and you're a high-risk patient, it is best to consider not proceeding with the surgery.

+COMMUNICATION ACKNOWLEDGEMENT - CONSENT

+There are many ways to communicate with you.
 It is important to keep appointments and to let us know if problems or issues arise.
 Methods of communication include by telephone, text, pager, answering service (if available), email, and regular mail.
 If an emergency arises, keep us alerted to your progress so that we may aid in any necessary treatments.
 Please do not leave a message after hours or over the weekend on the office answering machine in the event of an urgent or emergency situation, as there is a delay in retrieving such messages.
 All attempts will be made to preserve your privacy in accordance with HIPAA rules.

-Please confirm below all acceptable ways of communicating with you: Telephone Page 9 of 11 Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
-It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited and amended to reflect the policy requirements of your practice site(s).
-CMS and loint Commission requirements if applicable, and legal
+Please confirm below all acceptable ways of communicating with you:

+Telephone

+Home (

+Home (

+Text Pager answering service if available

+Pager - answering service if available Email - with up-to-date email address (@) Regular mail and delivery